• Skip to primary navigation

 What happens if you don't add egg to cinnamon rolls?

-If the recipe was not adapted to be made without eggs, the cinnamon rolls can turn out dry.
+If the recipe is not adapted to be made without eggs, the cinnamon rolls can turn out dry.
 Thankfully, this recipe has the perfect ratio between milk, butter, and flour, and it yields soft and moist cinnamon rolls.

 Can you freeze eggless cinnamon rolls?